andrewrutter/creativeclarity-copy-01/src/pages/projects/project-6.md

 template: project

 ---
-# Tag Heuer

-Team augmentation roles for the initial TAG Connected product launch.
+We were heavily involved in the development of both the marketing website and backend web application for the first TAG Connected product launch.

 ## Services Provided